toddler potty training

 Potty Training Solutions That Actually Work

 Potty training can feel like a frustrating game of tug and war.
 Just when a parent has the upper hand and seems to be making progress with their toddler's toilet habits, the little tot takes control and yanks back on that rope.
 The harder the parent pulls on it, the more resistant the toddler becomes to using the latrine.
 Understanding why your stubborn child is not cooperating will help everyone involved, minimize the level of frustration, and help you get there faster.
+For some little ones, there is an actual fear of pooping on the potty.
+In these cases the process is more complicated than simply planting their little tushes on a toilet and expecting results.
+Just remember that eventually the phase will pass with a little bit of extra time and patience.

 toddler playing with blocks